 In many plants, leaf splitting may be a part of their growth process, especially when leaf splitting mostly occurs in older leaves.
 As long as there are plenty of leaves to replace the damaged ones, you can simply pick out the split leaves and discard them.
 Unfortunately, split leaves will never heal.

-When splitting is widespread in plants that are not supposed to have split leaves and increasing watering doesn’t seem to be helping the newly emerging leaves, it may be time to take the plant on the road.
+When splitting is widespread in plants that are not supposed to have split leaves and increasing watering doesn’t seem to be helping the newly emerging leaves, it may be time to move your plant to a more humid location.

 Using a hygrometer, measure the humidity at the plant’s split leaves, then search for a spot in your home with greater humidity.
 Shelves in bathrooms and over kitchen sinks tend to be moister than corners of living rooms, provided that your plant gets enough light in these locations.
 A humidifier on an enclosed porch can create a humid environment if your home lacks the proper humidity for your plant.